cdervis/Polly/Docs/docs/index.md

 ## Getting Started

 If you're on Windows, [Visual Studio](https://visualstudio.com/) or [CLion](https://www.jetbrains.com/clion/) is recommended, whichever you prefer.
 Visual Studio Community is free for individual developers and can be used to develop free or paid games.
-CLion is free for non-commercial projects.
+CLion is free for non-commercial projects and works on Linux and macOS as well.

+Another C++ IDE is [Qt Creator](https://www.qt.io/product/development-tools), which is free, open source and cross-platform.
+If you use [Homebrew](https://github.com/Homebrew/brew/releases), you can install Qt Creator easily using `brew install qt-creator`.

 ### Install Dependencies